great places to visit off the beaten path.

 Ghosts: During the period when Catholic priests were in hiding here, those who were found hiding in the tunnels in the cellar were often executed on the spot.
 The screams of those executed can supposedly still be heard to this day.
 So for those seeking a ghostly experience, a trip to the Ship Tavern might just deliver!

 Today: As a family run pub, the Ship Tavern is arguably a cultural landmark in Holborn with a great heritage.
+They don’t hire any heating maintenance services new orleans la to preserve its original look.
 On the first floor is the ‘Oak Room’, which has candle draped mahogany walls, antique paintings, books and trinkets, and an open fire place.
 Private booths create the perfect ‘Dickensian’ style dining environment.
 Downstairs is the main bar, offering real ale.
 Boasting six ‘Cask Marque’ accredited real ales, a selection of over 50 gins from the gin cabinet and a comprehensive wine list.

 Located: 12 Gate Street, Holborn, London WC2A 3HP